classgraph/classgraph/README.md

 * `HashMap<String, Widget> idToWidget`
 * etc.

+Note that you must call `FastClasspathScanner#enableFieldTypeIndexing()` before `ScanResult#getNamesOfClassesWithFieldOfType(type)`, because field types are not indexed by default.
+(If you forget, you'll get an IllegalArgumentException.)

 By default, only the types of public fields are indexed.
 To override this (and allow the indexing of private, protected and package-private fields), call `FastClasspathScanner#ignoreFieldVisibility()` before calling `FastClasspathScanner#scan()`.
 This may cause the scan to take longer and consume more memory.
 (By default, only public fields are scanned for efficiency reasons, and to conservatively respect the Java visibility rules.)

 ```java